Last Updated on November 8, 2021

 From the first weekend in November through the first week of January, the Biltmore Estate in Asheville, NC shines as a beacon of Christmas magic!
 Dreamy any time of year, the estate’s Candlelight Christmas Evenings are a twinkling wonder to behold.

-Biltmore House opened on Christmas Day, 1895: a 250-room mansion with banquet hall, library, bowling alley, and indoor swimming pool, and is covered every Christmas, from roof to basement, with thousands of classic white lights, hundreds of real trees, wreaths, and garlands, and Gilded Age decorations.
+The Biltmore House opened on Christmas Day, 1895!
+So it’s only appropriate is has an amazing Christmas light display!
+The 250-room mansion with banquet hall, library, bowling alley, and indoor swimming pool is covered every Christmas, from roof to basement, with thousands of classic white lights, hundreds of real trees, wreaths, and garlands, and Gilded Age decorations.

 A giant Norwegian spruce Christmas tree greets you on the front lawn as you approach the magnificently lit House for your evening tour.
 The House glows from every window, beckoning you inside.